narkhy/MatrixHasYou/README.md

 # MatrixHasYou

-A script that simulates on the terminal the four messages recieved by Thomas Anderson ("Neo") at the beggining of the popular film "The Matrix":
+A script that simulates with the exact right times on the terminal the four messages recieved by Thomas Anderson ("Neo") at the beggining of the popular film "The Matrix":

     Wake up, Neo...
     The Matrix has you...